alfarhana25/Urbanlytics/README.md

 ## 🚀 Overview

-CityScope provides a **map-based visualization platform** where users can:
+Urbanlytics provides a **map-based visualization platform** where users can:
 - Search for any **city** and view its **neighbourhoods** outlined on the map.
 - Select key urban indicators such as **crime rate**, **housing prices**, **pollution**, and **population density**.
 - Instantly view a **heat map** representation of the selected indicator.